 The City of Northglenn is committed to maintaining a work environment free from intimidation, threats, "bullying" or violent acts.
 Thus, the City will not tolerate violence or the threat of violence, whether physical, verbal or non-verbal, directed toward any City employee or City official on or off the job.
-This includes, but is not limited to: intimidating, threatening or hostile behaviors, "bullying", physical abuse, vandalism, arson, sabotage, use of weapons, carrying weapons onto City property (unless authorized by the Chief of Police) or any other act, which, in management's opinion, is inappropriate in the workplace.
+This includes, but is not limited to: intimidating, threatening or hostile behaviors, "bullying", physical abuse, vandalism, arson, sabotage, use of weapons, carrying weapons onto City property, unless allowed by a duly authorized permit in accordance with state law, or any other act, which, in management's opinion, is inappropriate in the workplace.
 In addition, odd or offensive comments regarding violent events and/or behavior will not be tolerated.